mhosseinf/Module11_Challenge_webscraping/README.md

 1-Similar to the first script, it uses Splinter and Beautiful Soup to visit the URL and parse the web page.

-2-The script extracts rows of data from the page.
+2-The script extracts rows of data from the page using both options of the Pandas read_html function and Beautiful Soup.

 3-It creates a Pandas DataFrame to organise the data.